 |Manufacturing and Service Operations Planning||SCM 842||Planning strategies for managing manufacturing and service operations within supply chains.||2 credits|

-*Because the 12-credit Graduate Certificate in Supply Chain Management consists of the first courses of the master's program (indicated by an asterisk*), you may also apply for the certificate if you would like to add this quality credential to your transcript even before you complete the full master’s.
+*Because the 12-credit Graduate Certificate in Supply Chain Management consists of the first year courses of the master's program, you may also apply for the certificate if you would like to add this quality credential to your transcript even before you complete the full master’s degree.

 |Supply Chain Analysis||SCM 530||Methods and tools to support supply chain decision making with emphasis on forecasting, inventory analysis, and demand planning.||3 credits|